mia-platform/documentation/docs/development_suite/set-up-infrastructure/auth-0-setup.md

 Remember, when configuring the auth0-client, to reuse the value you used as `MIA_NAMESPACE` in the rule configured in the previous point.

 e.g.
-If you set `MIA_NAMESPACE = https://mia-platform.eu/`, then configure the `auth0-client` `config.json` using the Advanced section of DevOps Console, by adding the following property:
+If you set `MIA_NAMESPACE = https://mia-platform.eu/`, then configure the `auth0-client` `config.json` using the Advanced section of Console, by adding the following property:

 ```Json
 {